^

 It is used to prevent symptoms of atherothrombosis:

-• in persons who have previously suffered a myocardial infarction or an ischemic stroke with an established arterial peripheral disorder (vascular atherothrombosis and arterial lesions of the legs);
+• in individuals who have previously suffered a myocardial infarction or ischemic stroke with established arterial peripheral disorder (vascular atherothrombosis and arterial lesions of the legs);

-• in people with active coronary syndrome: without an increase in ST index (unstable angina and non-Q-infarction), including those who have undergone bypass surgery when performing coronary angioplasty; with an increase in ST values (together with aspirin).
+• in people with active coronary syndrome: without ST elevation (unstable angina and non-Q-wave infarction), including those who have undergone bypass surgery during coronary angioplasty; with ST elevation (along with aspirin).

 In addition, it is prescribed to prevent atherothrombotic and thromboembolic disorders in atrial fibrillation.